Waban Area Council

 Community:Deborah Weinstein, Larry Epstein, Ted Kuklinski, Bob Burke, Eitan Bloostein, Henry Finch, Alice Ingerson, Diana Bailey, Megan Meirav, Jonathan Yeo, Margie Arons-Baron, Robert Jaffe, Chris George, Elisabeth Horwitt, Phil W, Charles Frankston, Nancy Mansbach, Kirsten Lahey, Kathleen Kraemer, Edward Lahey, Maureen Reilly Meagher, Kathleen Hobson, Amy G, David Shumway JOnes, Eve Bould, Joshua Korzenik, Sumukh Tendukkar

-the four area council debates to take place on October 16th and 17th for all contested races Marjorie Arons Barron will officiate.
+The four area council debates will take place on October 16th and 17th for all contested races Marjorie Arons-Barron will moderate.

 Sallee authored letter to Mayor Fuller pointing out that since area councils are not included in the municipal election process, there is no mechanism by which area council members can be elected via early voting or absentee ballot.
 This situation needs to be corrected for the benefit of voters and area councils alike.
 WAC voted unanimously in favor of sending said letter to Mayor Fuller.